shabin5785/react-notes/Notes_3.md

 - By using useEffect Hook, you tell React that your component needs to do something after render, including first render.
 So it can replace both compoentDidMount and ComponentDidupdate.

 - Every effect may return a function that cleans up after it.
+React performs the cleanup when the component unmounts.
+However, as we learned earlier, effects run for every render and not just once.
+This is why React also cleans up effects from the previous render before running the effects next time.